Cardfight!! Vanguard season 1 (2011 series)

-Season 1 of Cardfight!!
+The first season of Cardfight!!
 Vanguard, titled Cardfight!!
 Vanguard (カードファイト!! ヴァンガード, Kādofaito!!
 Vangādo), aired in Japan beginning on January 8, 2011 and concluded on March 31, 2012, airing 65 episodes.

 In July 2010, an anime television series based on the game was green-lit by TMS Entertainment under the directorial supervision of Hatsuki Tsuji.
 Music is composed by Takayuki Negishi while Mari Tominaga provided the character designs.
 The series was broadcast on TV Aichi and then by AT-X, TV Tokyo, TV Osaka, and TV Setouchi systems.
 The media-streaming website Crunchyroll simulcasted the first season to the United States, Canada, the United Kingdom, and Ireland.
 Crunchyroll began streaming the second season to the United States, Canada, and the United Kingdom on June 30, 2012.

 Twenty-five pieces of theme music are used for the series—nine opening themes and seventeen closing themes (one of which is exclusive to the English dub).
 The anime also features two insert songs performed by Ultra Rare (i.e. Suzuko Mimori, Yoshino Nanjō, and Aimi Terakawa, who are the original Japanese voice actresses of Kourin, Rekka, and Suiko).
 The two songs are "Miracle Trigger ~Tomorrow Will Be Ultra Rare!~" (ミラクルトリガー ~きっと明日はウルトラレア!~) (used in episodes 18, 26, and 115; simply known as "Miracle Trigger" in the English dub) and "Stand Up!
 DREAM" (スタンドアップ!
 DREAM) (used in episodes 39, 115, and 118).

 An English dub co-produced by Ocean Productions (recorded at Blue Water Studios) began airing on Singapore's Okto channel from October 16, 2011, on Animax Asia from January 22, 2012, and on Malaysia's RTM-TV2 channel from November 18, 2012.
 Dubbed episodes also began being released on YouTube from May 29, 2012.
 The series can be seen legally on a dedicated channel for it created by Bushiroad, the original creators and manufacturers of the card game, and as of June 25 is available for viewing in most countries without geo-blocking.